An experienced researcher, writer and editor

 Oxford Handbook of Zooarchaeology.
 Oxford: Oxford University Press.

 Click on the paper or book title to access these publications online.
 Paywalls may apply.

 Some publications may be available on request - please contact me to inquire.

 A list of Hannah's grey literature can be found here.

-Parker, A. G., S. J. Armitage, M. Engel, M. W. Morley, A. Parton, G. W. Preston, H. Russ & P. Drechsler. forthcoming.
+Parker, A. G., S. J. Armitage, M. Engel, M. W. Morley, A. Parton, G. W. Preston, H. Russ & P. Drechsler.
+2020.
 Palaeoenvironmental and Sea Level Changes during the Early to mid-Holocene in Eastern Saudi Arabia and their implications for Neolithic populations.
-Quaternary Science Reviews.
+Quaternary Science Reviews 249, 106618.